Facing Cancer with Your Spouse or Partner

 Many couples find that it helps to plan special occasions.
 Some days may end up being better than others, depending on how your partner feels.
 So you may need to be okay with last-minute changes.

 Your dates don't have to be fancy.
 It's about spending time together.
-That can mean watching a video, going out to eat, or looking through old photos.
+That can mean renting a movie, going out to eat or for an event, or looking through old photos.
 It can be whatever you both like to do.
 You can also plan these dates to include other people, if you miss being around others.